yeungadrian/GizmoGadgets/README.md

 # ETL Riot Games
-ETL job using Apache Airflow to load data from Riot Games API into a postgresql database
+ETL job using Prefect to load data from Riot Games API into a postgresql database